For information regarding Conditional Acceptance, click here.

 For additional admissions information please see the admissions section here.

-Offered at Austin, Columbia, Online Programs, Richmond, Savannah, Tampa, and West Palm Beach.
+Offered at Atlanta, Austin, Columbia, Montgomery, Online Programs, Richmond, Savannah, Tampa, Virginia Beach, and West Palm Beach.

 Note: Not all Online Program offerings are available to residents of all U.S. states.
 Please contact an admissions representative for further information.